mlflow/mlflow/docs/source/concepts.rst

 MLflow provides three components to help manage the ML workflow:

-**MLflow Tracking** is an API and UI for logging parameters, code versions, metrics and output files when running your machine learning code to later visualize them.
+**MLflow Tracking** is an API and UI for logging parameters, code versions, metrics, and output files when running your machine learning code and for later visualizing the results.
 You can use MLflow Tracking in any environment (for example, a standalone script or a notebook) to log results to local files or to a server, then compare multiple runs.
 Teams can also use it to compare results from different users.